ChyroBroadcast/chyro-media-admin-api/README.md

-# chyro-media-admin-api
-Chyro Media Admin API, example codes
+# Chyro Media Admin Api

+Chyro Media Admin API is Git repository used to help users to develop their own scripts throw Chyro's API.

+Fork, Pull requests if you are interested to share yours scripts with Chyro community.